opportus/object-mapper/README.md

 #### Custom automatic mapping

-The default `PathFinding` strategy presented above is based on a particular use case and convention that the *source*, the *target*, and the mapping logic have to comply with in order for this strategy to automatically map those for you the way you want.
+The default `PathFinding` strategy presented above is based on one particular mapping logic that the use case have to accord with and on one particular convention that the *source* and *target* have to comply with in order for this strategy to automatically map those for you the way you want.
 However, you may want to automatically map *source* and *target* a different way...

-One solution is to implement `PathFindingInterface` defining another convention and mapping logic.
+One solution is to implement `PathFindingInterface` defining another mapping logic and convention, or said otherwise, implementing a **control pattern** over the *source* and *target* decoupling totally those from your application in this context.

 For concrete example of how to implement `PathFindingInterface`, refer to the default [`PathFinding`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/PathFinding.php)